mehulagg/gitlab/doc/user/project/static_site_editor/index.md

 ## Edit content

-After setting up your project, you can start editing content directly from the Static Site editor.
+After setting up your project, you can start editing content directly from the Static Site Editor.

 ### Markdown files